salesforcecli/plugin-orchestrator/messages/appframework.create.app.md

 # flags.log-level.description

 Sets the logging level for the app.
 This controls how much diagnostic information is captured during app execution.
-Common values include debug, info, warn, and error.
+Valid values are 'debug', 'info', 'warn', and 'error'.

 # noTemplateSpecified